Andrew-code2020/MS2/README.md

 - Go to the Holiday in Ireland "Home/Landing" page or any other Temple Lean page.
 - Verify that the home bar is highlighted yellow.
 - Verify that this current page feature of highlight yellow occurs across all pages in our navbar by clicking each one in turn.

-##### Section
-Contact us

-- Go to the Holiday in Ireland "Home/Landing" page.
-- Click on the "Contact Us" section of the Navbar.
-- Verify that we are directed to the contact us page which opens with a form to fill out.
-- When you fill out the form and hit the "Submit up your holiday in Ireland" button the form when a message "please fill out this field appears" if you do not submit a first name.
-- The contact us form is functional at this time and completed forms will be sent to burnsad@tcd.ie.
-- The form is coded such that it will empty when the "Submit up your holiday in Ireland" button is pressed

 ##### Footer